-Since its inciption Masada College has had a consistent record of academic excellence as measured by our students' performance in a wide variety of tests, competitions and external examination.
+Since its inception Masada College has had a consistent record of academic excellence as measured by our students' performance in a wide variety of tests, competitions and external examination.
 In the NSW Higher School Certificate (HSC), Masada College has performed in the top echelons year after year, consistently being placed in the top schools in NSW for its overall results and for specific subject areas.

-Every year our graduates emerge with the highest academic achievements and move into various fields of tertairy study.
+Every year our graduates emerge with the highest academic achievements and move into various fields of tertiary study.
 Their academic training, together with the leadership skills and Jewish values on which we place so much emphasis, ensure that they are well rounded, community minded, Australian citizens, life long learners and independent, creative thinkers.